ashrea06/Zeek-Suricata-Inline-TAP/README.md

 > [!IMPORTANT]
-> Make sure that the "SSH" directory has "permission of the chmod 700, --drwx---", whilst the authorized_keys,id_rsa.pub has "permission of 600 , -rw---"
+> Make sure that the "SSH" directory has "permission of the chmod 700, --drwx---", whilst the authorized_keys, id_rsa.pub has "permission of 600 , -rw---"

 ```
 ┌──(root㉿kali)-[/etc/ssh]